 In most cases, the funding fee is added to the loan amount.
-On the first use, the loan amount including the funding fee will be $204,300.
+The total loan amount, including the funding fee, will be $204,300 on the first use.
 But upon subsequent use, the loan amount will be $206,600.

 5. Not All Lenders Offer – or Understand – VA Loans

-There are hundreds of mortgage lenders across the country, but not all offer VA loans.
-This is often true of banks, but also of many online lenders as well.
-The relatively limited number of VA lenders has the potential to narrow your options for funding sources.
+There are hundreds of mortgage lenders nationwide, but not all offer VA loans.
+This is often the case for banks and some online lenders.
+The relatively limited number of VA lenders could potentially narrow your options for funding sources.

-But armed with this information, you should be able to successfully work around disadvantages of VA loans, and purchase the home of your choice.
+But armed with this information, you should be able to successfully work around the disadvantages of VA loans and purchase the home of your choice.

 Equal Housing Opportunity.
 The Department of Veterans Affairs affirmatively administers the VA Home Loan Program by assuring that all Veterans are given an equal opportunity to buy homes with VA assistance.
 Federal law requires all VA Home Loan Program participants – builders, brokers and lenders offering housing for sale with VA financing – must comply with Fair Housing Laws and may not discriminate based on the race, color, religion, sex, handicap, familial status, or national origin of the Veteran.